 There are three of the world's greatest museums within walking distance of each other here in Madrid. - My personal favorite is the Thyssen Museum,

 but you may prefer to visit the Prado

-most recent addition to the area is CaixaForum.
+most recent addition to the area is the also great CaixaForum.

-Between the Royal Palace and Puerta de Sol in the West and the Prado Museum area in the East, my favourite area in Madrid for both day and night time fun
+Between the Royal Palace and Puerta del Sol in the West and the Prado Museum area in the East, my favourite area in Madrid for both day and night time fun

 is called Huertas and runs along Calle Huertas from